FAQ Marriage Breakdown

 Since January 1, 2012, the employer/plan administrator must provide the pension valuation.
 It is important to know that the Family Law Value provided by the employer/administrator is before the income tax payable at retirement.

-Fill out the Application for Family Law Value available on the Financial services of Ontario website (click here for a direct link Financial Services Commission of Ontario – Family Law Forms), and send it to the plan administrator.
+Fill out the Application for Family Law Value available on the Financial services of Ontario website (click here for a direct link to the Financial Services Regulatory Authority of Ontario – Family Law Forms), and send it to the plan administrator.
 A Complete application for Family Law Value includes:

 - Form 1 – Application for Family Law Value